Thomas Jefferson’s Revolutionary Garden Tour at Monticello

 Scheduling a Revolutionary Garden Tour

 Tickets for these tours typically sell out in advance.
 To make your reservation online, please click on the tickets icon above.
+Online reservations close at 5 pm the day prior to the tour.

 Please plan to arrive at Monticello at least 30 minutes before the time of your reservation.
 Please note that your ticket includes a House Tour at 11:30 am, following the Revolutionary Garden Tour.